reflectoring/reflectoring.github.io/_posts/2018-02-06-spring-boot-modules.md

 The `@EnableBookingModule` annotation is actually just a wrapper around an `@Import` annotation that imports our `BookingModuleConfiguration` as before.
-However, if we have a module consisting of more than one configuration, this is a convenient and expressive way to import that module.
+However, if we have a module consisting of more than one configuration, this is a convenient and expressive way to aggregate these configurations into a single module.

 ## Auto-Configuration

 If we want to load a module automatically instead of hard-wiring the import into the source code, we can make use of Spring Boot's [auto-configuration feature](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html).

-To enable a module for auto configuration, put a file `META-INF/spring.factories` into the classpath:
+To enable a module for auto configuration, put the file `META-INF/spring.factories` into the classpath:

 ```properties